xvik/gradle-mkdocs-plugin/README.md

 Call `mkdocsServe` task to start live reload server: look generated default docs ([http://127.0.0.1:8000/](http://127.0.0.1:8000/)).

+**WARNING** Python process will not be killed after you stop gradle execution.
+This is a [known gradle problem](https://github.com/gradle/gradle/issues/1128) and the only known workaround is to start task without daemon: `gradlew mkdocsServe --no-daemon`.
+Another alternative is to start serve command directly: copy console command from task execution log and use it directly.

 ### Initial site configuration

 Note: plugin does not use [mkdocs new](http://www.mkdocs.org/#getting-started) command for site generation: custom template used